mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.56 =
+* Incorporated es_ES language support from TBD.
+* Incpororated Transient support patch from TBD.
+* Added support for UTF-8 characters in Google Forms.
+* Resolved bug with embedded tabs in form response values.
+* Improved handling of default settings for new form creation.

 = Version 0.55 =
 Incporated a patch version of jQuery Columnizer to fix problem which appears in WordPress 3.6 which includes jQuery 1.10.